 To understand how pregnancy and injectables might potentially interact, it is important to know the science behind these popular treatments.

 - BOTOX: Made of botulinum toxin A, a neurotoxin.
-This active ingredient relaxes muscles to prevent them from flexing and forming wrinkles on the skin.
+This active ingredient relaxes muscles to prevent them from contracting and forming wrinkles in the skin.
 This helps soften facial expressions and smooths out the skin around the eyes, mouth, and forehead.
+You can learn more about BOTOX and read answers to common questions in our related blog post.

 - Dermal fillers: Typically contain hyaluronic acid, a naturally occurring substance in the body.
 Hyaluronic acid helps fill in lines and wrinkles that can form with age and skin damage.
 Treatment provides volume and fullness to the skin and can be used to plump up lips, fill in hollowed cheeks, etc.

 Few extensive studies have been performed surrounding injectables and pregnancy.
 Part of this is due to the nature of performing tests that could impact the well-being of an unborn child.
-One study collected data from 12 physicians whose pregnant patients had BOTOX injections, but it concluded that further research and data are needed.
+One study published in the Journal of Neurology, Neurosurgery, and Psychiatry collected data from 12 physicians whose pregnant patients had BOTOX injections, but it concluded that further research and data are needed.
 It also recommended that “physicians and patients carefully consider the risks and benefits.”

 Following this line of thinking, we do not recommend using BOTOX or dermal fillers during any stage of pregnancy.
 Injections, especially ones such as BOTOX that involve a neurotoxin, should be approached wisely and with respect.